apokroy/LX2/README.md

 Delphi bindings to [libxml2](https://gitlab.gnome.org/GNOME/libxml2) and [libxslt](https://gitlab.gnome.org/GNOME/libxslt/) libraries.
 Requeries version 2.14 or higher of libxml2 and 1.1 of libxslt.

+One of the most important goals of the project is the cross-platform replacement of MSXML 6.0.
+Therefore, where possible, the library should follow the W3C DOM model, but compatibility with MSXML is a priority.

 Contains:

 - Pure interface to the API (libxml2.API.pas, libxslt.API.pas), with the possibility of late binding to library files that you specify or load with defaults.